political points

 - Thomas, January 31, 2025

 DEI was not responsible for the tragic and accidental collision at Reagan National.
-40 would argue that one with us.
+40 would argue that one is with us.

 - Thomas, January 30, 2025